QuantEcon/lecture-source-py/source/rst/markov_jump_lq.rst

 subject to the transition law for the state.

-The optimal decision rule for this problem has the form
+The optimal decision rule  has the form

 .. math::  u_t = - F x_t